 The Extent of Finance

-Lease financing can be called the complete financing option in which no down payments are required but in the case of hire purchase, the normally 20 to 25 % margin money is required to be paid upfront by the hirer.
+Lease financing can be called the complete financing option in which no down payments are required but in the case of hire purchase, the normally an amount of margin money is required to be paid upfront by the hirer.
 Therefore, we call it a partial finance like loans etc.

-Businessmen can opt option of lease finance or the hire purchase but they should be analyzed properly as to how much the option suits to the business requirement and situations.
+Businessmen can opt option of lease finance or the hire purchase but they should be analyzed properly as to how much the options suits to the business requirement and situations.

 A Summary of Tabular Presentation of Differences between Lease and Hire Purchase

 |Points of Distinction||Leasing||Hire Purchase|